-Given the powers conferred through the Constitution and the Trade Act of 1974, President Trump would very likely have the unilateral authority to trigger the United States' termination of its bilateral trade agreements with Australia, Chile, Colombia, Korea, Panama, Peru, and Singapore.
-Moreover, a strong argument can be made that such termination would automatically terminate the implementing acts for these agreements, thereby undoing the United States' FTA commitments with respect to these countries.
+The aforementioned legal questions on NAFTA withdrawal also arise with respect to whether President Trump has the unilateral authority to trigger the United States' withdrawal from its bilateral trade agreements with Australia, Chile, Colombia, Korea, Panama, Peru, and Singapore.
+On the other hand, unlike the previous agreements, a strong argument can be made that any such withdrawal would automatically terminate the implementing acts for these agreements, thereby undoing the United States' FTA commitments with respect to these countries.
+This argument, however, would also be subject to the aforementioned constitutional questions with respect to presidential termination of US law without formal congressional action (i.e., bicameralism and presentment).